sharmasourab93/hadoop_spark_hands_on/spark/README.md

 > What is Spark?

 Apache Spark is a fast and generate engine for large-scale data processing.
-Spark is open source distributed computing engine for data processing and data analytics.
+Spark is an open source distributed computing engine for data processing and data analytics.
 It was originally developed at UC Berkely in 2009.

 > Spark On Hadoop